Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Gorenstein homological algebra of gendo-symmetric algebras

-Thus the finitistic dominant dimension equals 4, while the finitistic dimension equals the Gorenstein dimension which is 2 (note that by \hyperref[finitistic]{ \ref*{finitistic}} , this can not happen for gendo-symmetic CM-finite Gorenstein algebras).
-The resolution quiver looks as follows:
+\begin{example} Take the CNakayama algebra $A$ with Kupisch series $(3s+1,3s+2,3s+2), s \geq 1$ ($A$ is not gendo-symmetric).
+The dominant dimension and the Gorenstein dimension of $A$ are both 2.
+The finitistic dominant dimension equals 4, while the finitistic dimension equals the Gorenstein dimension which is 2 (note that by \hyperref[finitistic]{ \ref*{finitistic}} (2), this can not happen for gendo-symmetic CM-finite Gorenstein algebras).
+The modules of the form $e_1 A/e_1 J^k$ with $k \equiv 0$ are exactly the Gorenstein-projective-injective modules but those modules have dominant dimensions equal to 2 and not infinite when they are not projective-injective.
+There is also no Auslander-Reiten component consisting only of Gorenstein-projective-injective modules despite the existence of a non-projective-injective Gorenstein-projective-injective indecomposable module.